As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "I can actually feel me riding out of the heat.
 When I get to a certain place when I'm on my way, I'll turn off my air and I'll roll my windows down," says Franklin.
 "It just seems like the sun is beaming down on this neighborhood."

 Franklin isn't imagining that.
-Her neighborhood, Franklin Square, is hotter than about two-thirds of the neighborhoods in Baltimore — about 6 degrees hotter than the city's coolest neighborhood.
+Her neighborhood, Franklin Square, is hotter than about two-thirds of the other neighborhoods in Baltimore — about 6 degrees hotter than the city's coolest neighborhood.
 It's also in one of the city's poorest communities, with more than one-third of residents living in poverty.

 Loading...